Momview: Starring Anushay Hossain

 It's so important to hear other women's stories.
 Because you really realize you're not alone.
 You realize how common a problem it is and then you realize, oh wait, it's from my house to my friends, to my community, to national, to international.
 Who's connecting the dots?
 Women are such natural connectors.
 We have to do that already for the survival of our family.
 You have to do it.

 The only other people who will help you aside from childcare is other moms.
-When you have straight up have white women allies, they are so powerful.
+When you have white women allies, they are so powerful.
 I feel like white women don't know how powerful they are.
 I mean the most powerful people in America are white men and then white women are number two.
 They have access to a lot of resources.
 But I will say, I find, and you see it politically too, that white women, when it comes down to it, will side and vote with their race over gender versus the rest of us are kind of like, we have to go with our gender.

 We're well aware that deep inequality exists among moms in America.
 How do you think we help amplify all mom's voices?